chesseraf/chess-knight-board-traversal/README.md

 The solvers without prespecified endpoints can solve a 1000 x 1000 board in 10 seconds

 There is an option to add extra randomness which should preserve similar statistics.
+The minimum board size is 4x8.
+If one of the dimensions is 4, then there are less solver options given.

 ## Getting Started